๐Ÿšฒ Siem Reap Countryside Cycling: My Honest Review & Tips

 The Enjoyment Score is based on how much happiness and reward an experience provides.

-• The roads aren’t paved, so as someone who bikes mainly in the city, I found it very fun to go over bumpy and uneven dirt terrain.
+• The roads aren’t paved, so as someone who bikes mainly in the city, I found it fun to go over bumpy and uneven dirt terrain.

 Multiple farmers and two tourists leaning down and harvesting rice from a paddy field.